-WEST LOTHIAN LICENSING BOARD STATEMENT OF PRINCIPLES GAMBLING ACT 2005 31 JANUARY 2022 TO 30 JANUARY 2025
+WEST LOTHIAN LICENSING BOARD STATEMENT OF PRINCIPLES GAMBLING ACT 2005 31 JANUARY 2025 TO 30 JANUARY 2028

 Table of Contents

 Section

 Foreword

 1. Introduction

 2. Board Business

-3. The Licensing Objectives
+The Licensing Objectives

 4. Designation of body which is competent to advise the Board about the protection of children from harm

 5. Premises Licences in General

 6. Provisional Statements

 7. Gaming Machines in General

-Principles to be applied in relation to Premises Licences
+8.

-9.
+9. Premises Licence Conditions

-10 Door Supervision Condition
+10. Door Supervision Condition

-Specific Classes of Premises Licence
+11. Specific Classes of Premises Licence

-Premises Plans
+12. Premises Plans

-13 Premises Licence Reviews
+13. Premises Licence Reviews

-14 Determination of whether a person is an interested party in relation to a premises
+14. Determination of whether a person is an interested party in relation to a premises

 licence or an application for or in respect of a premises licence

-15 Local Area Profile
+15. Local Area Profile

-16 Local Risk Assessments
+16. Local Risk Assessments

 17. Unlicensed Family Entertainment Centre Permits

-18 Prize Gaming Permits
+18. Prize Gaming Permits

-19 Travelling Fairs
+19. Travelling Fairs

-20 Club Gaming and Club Machine Permits
+20. Club Gaming and Club Machine Permits

-21 Small Society Lotteries
+21. Small Society Lotteries

-22 Premises licensed to sell alcohol
+22. Premises licensed to sell alcohol

-23 Temporary Use Notices
+23. Temporary Use Notices

-24 Occasional Use Notices
+24. Occasional Use Notices

-25 Exchange of Information between the Board and the Gambling Commission and between the Board and other persons
+25. Exchange of Information between the Board and the Gambling Commission and

+between the Board and other persons

-26 Inspection of Premises and Criminal Proceedings
+26. Inspection of Premises and Criminal Proceedings

 Appendix 1 - Map of West Lothian Licensing Board area

 Appendix 2 - Summary of Activities the Board is able to license

 Appendix 3 - Summary of Matters dealt with in this Statement

 Appendix 4 - List of Consultees

 Appendix 5 - List of Responsible Authorities

 Appendix 6 - Scheme of Delegation

 Appendix 7 - Style Conditions

 Appendix 8 - Links & Further Resources